What is the Spam Act 2003?

 3. An opt-out mechanism

-• Include clear instructions on how to unsubscribe, usually through a dedicated unsubscribe link.
+• Insert a dedicated unsubscribe link.

 • Make sure the unsubscribe option works for at least 30 days after you send the message.